PrashantMohta/ModdingDocs/Hooks/modhooks.md

 # ModHooks Reference
 Here you can find a list of all hooks and an explanation of what they do and how to use it.
 However, not all hooks are listed here.
-Please refer to the [API Documentation](https://hk-modding.github.io/api/api/Modding.ModHooks.html#events) for a list of all hooks
+Please refer to the [API Documentation](https://hk-modding.github.io/api/api/Modding.ModHooks.html#events) for a list of all hooks.

 ### HeroUpdateHook
 This event is called in `HeroController.Update`.